AudioKit/AudioKit/docs/AKSampler.md

 A few points to note about this example:

 * We get the scary-typed pointer by calling the pointer type's `init(mutating:)` function
-* `AKSettings.sampeRate` provides the current audio sampling rate
+* `Settings.sampeRate` provides the current audio sampling rate
 * Since we have only one note, the `noteNumber` can be anything
 * We can set `min_note` etc. to -1, because we call `buildSimpleKeyMap()` not `buildKeyMap()`
 * `fLoopStart` and `fLoopEnd` are normally sample counts (i.e., we could specify 0.0 and 999.0 to loop over the whole sample), but values between 0 and 1 are interpreted as *fractions* of the full sample length.
 Hence we can just use 0 to mean "start of the sample" and 1 to mean "end of the sample".